Abdul Gafur Hali: Career

 At an early age, Hali achieved 1st position in the audition of Agrabad Radio Station.
 Since 1963, his songs have regularly been publicized on-air through radio as collected songs because he was not registered.
 After 7 years, he became a registered singer-lyricist-composer of East Pakistan Radio.
 It was Hali's profession that, into his eighties, he led his life as a professional lyricist, composer and singer.
 His lyrics and compositions can be categorized in socio-cultural and Sufi method, where socio-cultural songs are more than one thousand five hundred in number and of Sufi songs there are also over thousand.
 Though his family encouraged him to enter other professions, Hali was only interested in music.
 Once in 1955/56 while singing at Maizbhander Dorbar Sharif, Hali saw huge money over his harmonium, listeners have given out of love, which was his first income as an artist.
 That made him realize, even by singing a song, one can survive and since then he took it as his profession.
-His first Maizbhanderi Sufi Lyric was: "Will you play How long!/ Will you die not?/ How many has come and gone/ Were they belongs to!".
+His first Maizbhanderi Sufi lyric was: "Will you play How long!/ Will you die not?/ How many has come and gone/ Were they belongs to!".
 He was a regular lyricist and composer for Television and Radio Channels of Bangladesh.

 Documentary

 The documentary Methopother Gaan was developed representing his works and thought.
 Film maker Shaybal Chawdhury created this 39-minute-long documentary representing Hali as an ideal rural artist.
-Famous contemporary singers like Sam Suntor Boisnob, Safali Gosh, Kallani Ghosh, Abdul Mannan Rana, Salim Nizami and many others re-performed his songs in that documentary.
+Famous contemporary singers like Shyam Sundar Bhaishnav, Shefali Gosh, Kallyani Ghosh, Abdul Mannan Rana, Selim Nizami and many others re-performed his songs in that documentary.